A Return to Southern Europe: Girona

 Back To Girona

-Following a terrific casual dining experience at Arros i Peix Restaurant we retired to our AirBNB where the view from the master bedroom was none too shabby:
+Following a terrific casual dining experience at Arros i Peix Restaurant where the seafood was fresh and the drinks were cold we retired to our AirBNB where the view from the master bedroom was none too shabby:

 Riding Under Grey Skies